 Paige Emerick (King’s College London Summer Fellow)

-‘The Hanoverian Consorts: Performance, Pageants, and Progresses’, in Carolyn Harris (ed.), English Consorts: Power, Influence, Dynasty – Volume 4: Hanoverian to Windsor Consorts (Palgrave Macmillan, forthcoming 2022).
+‘The Hanoverian Consorts: Performance, Pageants, and Progresses’, in Aidan Norrie, Carolyn Harris, J L. Laynesmith, Danna Messer, Elenea Woodacre (eds), English Consorts: Power, Influence, Dynasty – Hanoverian to Windsor Consorts (Palgrave Macmillan, forthcoming Dec 2022).

 ‘Royal Visits within Britain and the Formation of Local and National Identities, 1760-1830’ (PhD Thesis, University of Leicester, in progress)